multixscale/cvmfs-tutorial-hpc-best-practices/docs/appendix/terminology.md

 A **Stratum 0 server**, often simply referred to a *Stratum 0* (Stratum Zero), is the central server for one or more CernVM-FS [repositories](#repository).

-It is responsible as the single source of (new) data, since it hosts the *master copy* of the repository contents.
+It is the single source of (new) data, since it hosts the *master copy* of the repository contents.

 Adding or updating files in a CernVM-FS repository ([publishing](#publishing)) can only be done on the Stratum 0 server, either directly via the `cvmfs_server publish` command, or indirectory via a publisher server.